- PATRIARCHY

 'peɪ.tri.ɑr.kəl adjective.]

-What I’m writing about is the first definition: The system of government we see among the ancient Hebrews, in the families of Noah, Abraham, and Jacob before the Law was handed down; and to a lesser degree the system we see in families thereafter.
-Before there were judges and kings, before there were cities and nations and empires, before there was anything, there were families.
-The families were led and ruled by the father or eldest male: The
+What I’m writing about is the first definition: The government we see among the early Hebrews, in the families of Noah, Abraham, and Jacob before the Law was handed down; and to a lesser degree the system we see in families thereafter.
+Before there were judges and

 A nomad’s government.

-The patriarch was often the senior male in the beyt av/“father’s house.”
+The patriarch was often the senior male in the “father’s house”

 - His own immediate family: Wives and kids.